Walmart partners with smart box maker HomeValet for grocery delivery pilot – TechCrunch

 HomeValet notes that Walmart customers will be the first to gain access to its boxes, as the product is just now going to market.
 The general public will be able to pre-order boxes for themselves later this year, with pricing still to be announced.
 HomeValet intends to eventually sell to both consumers and retailers.

 HomeValet, a D.C.
-Metro area-based startup, was founded by father and son team, John and Jack Simms, years before the COVID-19 pandemic with the goal of offering more secure home deliveries.
+Metro area-based startup, was founded by the father and son team of John and Jack Simms, years before the COVID-19 pandemic, with the goal of offering more secure home deliveries.
 However, the pandemic created a new sense of urgency inside the company to get their product to market as consumers’ needs transformed overnight and continued at an accelerated pace, they’ve said.

 As a result, HomeValet acquired an Indiana-based engineering firm, Envolve Engineering LLC, founded by former Whirlpool engineers, back in September.
 The company touted the deal at the time as a way to bring the capabilities of a Fortune 500 organization to its faster and more nimble startup.

 “Consumers want convenience and peace of mind now more than ever.
-HomeValet’s safe, temperature-controlled Smart Box and app, can enable 24/7 secure deliveries whether customers are occupied at home or receiving remotely,” said John Simms, HomeValet co-founder and CEO.
+HomeValet’s safe, temperature-controlled Smart Box and app can enable 24/7 secure deliveries whether customers are occupied at home or receiving remotely,” said John Simms, HomeValet co-founder and CEO.
 “We’re excited for Walmart customers to be some of the first to enjoy contactless, unattended home delivery,” he added.

 Though Walmart envisions how a smart box could allow it to expand its delivery hours, it won’t be offering 24/7 deliveries during the pilot.
 Instead, the focus of the pilot will be to learn more about if and how its customers like to interact with this technology and how Walmart might incorporate it into its operations going forward.